 PLUS Loans.
-These are obtained by a parent or guardian, who is subject to a credit check and is responsible for the loan's repayment.
+These are obtained by a parent or guardian or graduate student, who is subject to a credit check and is responsible for the loan's repayment.
 If parents qualify, they can borrow the full cost of college minus any federal aid, and the interest could be tax deductible.

 Private Student Loans.
 A number of institutions provide private loans to students and parents.
 Colleges, for example, may have their own pools of money that they can lend, and the interest rates may be lower than those on federal loan programs.

 Several private organizations and foundations also offer private student loans with favorable terms.
 There are a number of ways to qualify, including living in a particular state, having a religious or ethnic affiliation, or being the child of an active or retired member of the military.

 In addition, many banks and other financial institutions have college loan programs, which can help families make up the difference if federal and other private loan sources fall short.

 Citi).
 Not all products and services are provided by all affiliates or are available at all locations.
 CPB personnel are not research analysts, and the information in this Communication is not intended to constitute